 The estimated power is in the 200whp-240whp range and the estimated torque is in the 350wtq-420wtq range depending on the turbo size.
 There will be two or three turbo sizes that you can choose from.
 These power figures may be with an off-road tune (i.e. race track use).
 The figures may be lower if staying with factory emissions.

 The entire kit will use as few parts as possible to minimize cost and shipping size.

 All the above power figures were achieved with stock fuel hardware during prototyping.
 Upgrading a fuel pump may give room for some more power (more information forthcoming).

-We moved to a new location and we have two Web Developer positions that need to be filled to support our growth.
+We moved to a new location and we have one more Web Developer position that need to be filled to support our growth.
 Must be fluent in PHP, MySQL, JS/ajax.
+Ideal if you started programming at an early age.
 Must be capable of building a shopping cart system and ticketing system from scratch.
 We will need help with setting up a dedicated web server in-house for hosting engine software files.
 No remote jobs.
 Must be able to commute comfortably to our Surrey B.C. location.

 Contact us for more details if you're interested.

 TopGear.com converted a 1981 Volkswagen Rabbit Diesel into an eco-friendly 70-plus US MPG bunny that hits 60 MPH in 7 seconds all for under $7,000.